When I play with fire,

 A character, not quite a Heel yet, is rapidly being pushed in that direction.

 Two friends become enemies after one of them turns into a Heel.

 - What the Hell, Hero?

-The story calls the hero out for doing something morally shady; unless The Hero takes immediately steps to correct their behavior, this is often the first step towards a full Face-Heel Turn.
+The story calls the hero out for doing something morally shady.
+Unless The Hero heeds the warning and immediately steps to correct her behavior, this is often the first step towards a full Face-Heel Turn.